NERC-CEH/nanofase-calibration/README.md

 - Depending on your model scenario (e.g. spatial and temporal extent), the calibration could take *a very long time*.
 For a desktop computer calibrating the Thames catchment for 2009 to 2012, we could be talking months or years.
 Two approaches are suggested to alleviate this:
 	- The optimize.py script assumes you want to vary each calibration parameter (of which there are 8) for each grid cell (of which, in the Thames, there are 634).
 Instead, you could assume that the calibration parameters are constant over the whole catchment, or split the catchment into subcatchments and assume the calibration parameters are constant over each of these.
     - Find a high-performance computer with a ridiculous number of cores (>100s).
 The optimize.py script automatically uses the maximum number of cores that it can (or you can specify the maximum number to use by passing specifying the `--maxworkers` argument).
 It will still probably take a while.
 - Make sure the compiled model executable you are using was compiled with speed optimization in mind.
-If you are using the example Makefile, then use `make release` to achieve this.
+If you are using the example Makefile, then use `make release` or `make fast` to achieve this.
 This can more than halve model run times.
 - The optimize.py script has only been tested using Bash and may need modifications to use on different systems, particularly Windows.